dsurujon/entropy_adaptation/README.md

 | 1832036  | G   | A   | cps4E |S106F| VNC | capsule metabolism   |
 | 2026741  | G   | T,A   | tsaD |A65E, A65V| VNC | tRNA modification   |

-This is not a complete list.
-Please see the jupyter notebook for the comprehensive list of mutations.
 Across the adaptive evolution experiments, we observe that mutations in the direct targets of the antibiotics arise as expected, including:
-- gyrA and parC in fluoroquinolone-adapted strains,
+- gyrA and parC in fluoroquinolone-adapted strain,
-- pbp2X in penicillin-adapted strains,
+- pbp2X in the penicillin-adapted strain,
 - cps4E in penicillin and vancomycin adapted strains,
+- rplF in the kanamycin adapted strain,
-- rpoB in rifampicin-adapted strains.
+- rpoB in rifampicin-adapted strain.

 A recurrent mutation at coordinate 713637 affecting ABC806_RS03775 (annotated as UDP-N-acetylmuramoyl-L-alanyl-D-glutamate–L-lysine ligase, a MurE homolog) appears independently in CIP, PEN, and KAN adapted strains.
 MurE catalyzes an essential step in peptidoglycan precursor synthesis, and its repeated targeting across distinct antibiotics suggests a convergent adaptive adjustment of cell wall biosynthetic flux under heterogeneous antibiotic stress.